-Identity theft for the sake of stealing someone’s money (or not) is a real crime.
-Bringing these criminals to justice is an intense exercise that requires the international collaboration of investigators and bank officials.
+Identity theft for the sake of stealing someone’s money (or not) is a very real crime.
+Bringing fraudsters to justice is an intense exercise that requires the international collaboration of investigators and bank officials.

 Having a sophisticated AI that tracks suspicious account activities to protect your money is only the second step.
 Avoiding phishing and scams is a matter of proactive attitude towards the risks, which naturally includes education as the first step.